 (6) The faculty board must decline admission as doctoral candidate if the applicant’s thesis or similar work has already been failed in the context of a doctoral procedure at a research university.

 (1) 1The applicant must declare in writing their intent to pursue a doctorate at the selected faculty at the earliest possible date.
 2The application must contain a description of the intended subject of the dissertation, a work plan, as well as the documentation referred to in Section 5 (1), sentence 3, nos.
 1-3; candidates that have completed a Diplom degree at a university of applied sciences (Fachhochschule) must attach their Diplom thesis, as well as any possible additional scientific theses.
-3The thesis is to be supervised by a full professor, university lecturer, junior professor, junior research group leader with a doctorate or full-time extraordinary professor in the faculty, whose agreement must be submitted along with the application.
+3The doctoral thesis must be supervised by a full-time professor, lecturer, junior professor, junior research group leader with a doctorate, or a permanent full-time außerplanmäßiger Professor at the faculty, while doctorates as described in Section 3 (7) require an additional supervisor who must be a professor at the relevant university of applied sciences; agreements to supervise must be submitted together with the candidate's declaration of intent to pursue a doctorate.
 4The dean assesses the application and informs the applicant of either acceptance and possible conditions, or a denial in writing in accordance with subsection 3.
-5Furthermore, the applicant and their supervisor or supervisors shall conclude a supervision agreement in accordance with the current regulations of Technische Universität Berlin.
+5Furthermore, a supervision agreement (doctoral agreement) will be concluded between the applicant and their supervisor or supervisors in accordance with the current regulations of Technische Universität Berlin.
 6The aforementioned provisions are passed by the committee which oversees the doctoral regulations of Technische University Berlin.

 (2) 1In the case of acceptance, the applicant is entitled to reasonable support for completing their thesis from the faculty, within the scope of the available materials and personnel.
 2There is no entitlement to a workplace at the University.
 3Once the supervisor has declared their consent, they are obliged to supervise the applicant unless they can substantiate important reasons for terminating their supervisory role to the faculty board.